ulil-hidayat/ulil-hidayat.github.io/_posts/2023-09-12-understanding-boxplot.md

 Now, how we can interpret plot that have more than one boxplot.
 From reference, said that one important use of this plot is simultaneous graphical comparison of several batches of data.
 More detail in page 33 of the reference.

-Additional reference :
-why mean isn’t neccesary to display in boxplot :
+Additional reference "why mean isn’t neccesary to display in boxplot":
 ```
 https://stats.stackexchange.com/questions/269644/why-do-means-appear-outside-the-boxplot
 ```